MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/task-modules/task-modules-tabs.md

 # Use dialogs in tabs

-You can add modal dialogs (referred as task modules in TeamsJS v1.x) to your tabs to simplify the user experience for any workflows that require data input.
-Dialogs allow you to gather user input in a Microsoft Teams-Aware modal window.
-A good example of this is editing Planner cards.
+Add modal dialogs (referred as task modules in TeamsJS v1.x) to your tabs to simplify the user experience for any workflows that require data input.
+Dialogs allow you to gather user input in a Microsoft Teams-Aware modal window, such as editing Planner cards.
 You can use dialogs to create a similar experience.

 The two main operations of dialogs involve opening and closing (submitting) them.
 The functions are slightly different for earlier versions (prior to v2.x.x) of the TeamsJS library: